SafetyWing Strikes Back!

 If you’re specifically looking for coverage of your electronics and/or your higher-risk activities, sure, their two new add-ons could be helpful.

-But in almost every other respect, Genki’s products still seem greatly superior.
+But in most respects, Genki’s products still seem markedly better.

 Learn more about SafetyWing here.